Capital City

 Female employees are entitled to 14 weeks of paid maternity leave.
 A mandatory 6-week period must be taken before the child's birth.
 During maternity leave, the employee will receive approximately 2/3 of their salary, and Social Security is responsible for providing this payment.

-Although not mandatory, most companies offer fathers four weeks off after their child is born, known as Childcare at Birth Leave.
+Although not mandatory, most companies offer fathers four weeks of paternity leave, known as Childcare at Birth Leave.
 They can take it all at once or in two parts within eight weeks of the birth.
 Social security pays 67% of their salary during this time.

 Sick leave is not mandatory by law.
 While some companies may implement their own sick leave policies, it is not a universal requirement.
 Employees usually resort to using their vacation days to cover sick leave or make claims through social insurance systems.